 Having a list is helpful when you grocery shop for one.
 First, it keeps you focused and on-task, giving you direction in a store designed to distract you.
 Second, it helps you avoid over-spending on items you don’t need.
 And third, it helps to save time, so you don’t end up wandering the aisles, looking for anything that looks good.

-In the end, a grocery list will give you guidance and direction as you navigate the various plaza shops.
+In the end, a grocery list will give you guidance and direction as you navigate the stores at Newmarket Shopping Mall.
 You’ll most likely return from your shopping excursion with healthier, more affordable items if you stick to a list.

 2. Make a shopping budget